Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBStable regional connectivity for Sardinian market access.
+Global Connectivity GradeBStable access for the Sardinian market.

-Direct Cloud On-Ramps0 – as of September 2025Nearest major on-ramp hub is located in Milan.
+Direct Cloud On-Ramps0 – as of September 2025Milan serves as the primary on-ramp hub.

-Disaster RiskLow (3.0/10) – as of September 2025Overall risk is low; seismic factors require specific engineering.
+Disaster RiskLow (3.0/10) – as of September 2025Seismic activity is the primary engineering focus.

-Tax IncentivesYes – as of September 2025Subsidies for energy-efficient systems and facility improvements.
+Tax IncentivesYes – as of September 2025Subsidies for energy efficiency and systems.

-Sales Tax22% VAT – as of September 2025Standard rate based on national tax data.
+Sales Tax22% VAT – as of September 2025Standard national rate for services.

 Network & Connectivity Ecosystem

-Nuoro serves as a primary landing point for specialized regional traffic, supporting local digital transformation efforts with focused infrastructure.
+Nuoro acts as a primary landing point for specialized regional traffic, supporting local digital transformation with focused infrastructure.

-Carrier Density & Carrier Neutrality: Carrier count: 1–5 providers, as of September 2025.
-The market is primarily served by local and national Italian telecommunications firms, ensuring focused regional reach for local enterprises.
+Carrier Density & Carrier Neutrality: Carrier count: over 1.
+As of September 2025, the market is primarily served by local and national Italian telecommunications firms, ensuring focused regional reach for local enterprises.

 Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions, as of September 2025.
 There are no direct native cloud on-ramps in Nuoro.
-Public cloud access for AWS, Google Cloud (GCP), or Microsoft Azure is typically achieved via private network interconnects or leased lines to Milan, which serves as the primary gateway for the region.
+Public cloud access is typically achieved via private network interconnects or leased lines to Milan, which serves as the primary gateway for the region.

 Bare Metal: Bare metal services are available via national providers and global platforms like Hivelocity or Latitude.sh, providing dedicated compute resources for specialized workloads as of September 2025.